Guarinisuchus

-Guarinisuchus is an extinct genus of marine crocodyliform from the Early Paleocene 62 million years ago in the Maria Farinha Formation, Brazil.
+Guarinisuchus is an extinct monotypic genus of marine crocodyliform from the Early Palaeocene 62 million years ago in the Maria Farinha Formation, Brazil.
 The type species is G. munizi.
-It was a dominant predator in its environment, and probably reached a length of 3 m.
+The genus was a dominant predator in its environment, and probably reached a length of 3 m.
 Guarinisuchus appears to be closely related to marine crocodylomorphs found in Africa, which supports the hypothesis that the group originated in Africa and migrated to South America before spreading into the waters off the North American coast.

+Palaeobiology

+Life history

+Dental histology reveals the Lines of von Ebner of G. munizi show extreme variability in their spacing from one another, reflecting high degrees of plasticity of their dentine deposition rates and consequently their metabolism.
+This diverse set of reaction norms enabled the species to inhabit a broad diversity of habitats varying in their water temperature and resource availability.